vladislavPV/salt-helper/README.md

 ### Install
-Download binary for linux from https://github.com/vladislavPV/salt-helper/releases You can instantiate it by using supervisord, systemd, upstart or any other init system
+Download binary for linux from https://github.com/vladislavPV/salt-helper/releases You can instantiate it by using supervisord, systemd, upstart or any other init system.

 ### Config
 By default config file(config.yaml) should be in the same dir as salt-helper-linux